🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Aspiration alone will not be sufficient.
 If your specialist only removes the fluid it will only be a matter of time that the spermatocele will return causing your symptoms again.
 Sclerotherapy is important as it closes the cavity, preventing the fluid from returning.

-Our specialist performs the aspiration first using ultrasound-guidance, which shows precisely the location of the needle so that the testicle does not get punctured minimizing risks.
-Make sure that the specialists performing this procedure is trained in ultrasound-guided procedures.
+Our specialist performs the aspiration first using ultrasound-guidance.
+The ultrasound shows precisely the location of the needle so that the testicle or adjacent structures do not get punctured, essentially eliminating any risk thereof.
+Make sure that your specialist performing this procedure is trained in ultrasound-guided procedures.

 Sclerotherapy is a minimally-invasive, non-surgical, outpatient treatment for scrotal spermatocele.
 It is quick, safe, and effective, and it avoids the expense and potential complications of surgery.
 There are no major incisions, no stitches, and no downtime.
 You can return to work immediately after the treatment.